Jim Wagner "doing time" in the Costa Mesa Police Department Jail

 The Costa Mesa Jail was a temporary holding facility for all crimes committed in the city of Costa Mesa (Orange County, California); a population of just under 100,000 at the time.
 The patrol officers would arrest offenders, bring them into the jail, and hand their prisoners over to the jail staff for booking and housing.
 Prisoners could be incarcerated up to 72 hours, while trusties could serve their sentences up to one year at the facility.

 The Costa Mesa Police Jail had four felony and misdemeanor cells (16 beds), two solitary confinement rooms, a drunk tank, two interview rooms, one visiting room, a trusty quarters (6 beds), two booking cages, and a secured sally port.
 The morning shift consisted of two corrections officers, the evening shift staffed three corrections officers, and the graveyard shift had two officers.
-At any given time the ration of prisoners to guards could be 25:2 or 25:3.
+At any given time the ratio of prisoners to guards could be 25:2 or 25:3.

-Officer Wagner recalls those days, “The jail was the true testing ground for my martial arts.
-Although most prisoners who wanted to fight me gave only a half-hearted effort, there were some really bad boys who wanted to do me harm.
-I learned real quick what worked and what didn’t as far as self-defense techniques.
-Most of the traditional martial arts I had learned in the past simply did not work in real life situations against criminals.”
+The jail was the true testing ground for my martial arts.
+Although most prisoners who wanted to fight me gave only a half-hearted effort, there were some really bad boys in there who wanted to do me harm.
+I learned real quick what worked and what didn’t when it came to self-defense techniques.
+Most of the traditional martial arts I had studied in the past simply did not work in real life and death situations against criminals.

-“The second most important lesson I learned working in a jail was to always be on guard and be ready to fight at any moment.
-Many prisoners would act very compliant, and then a moment later they are trying to take your head off.
-Like a water faucet I learned to turn on and shut off violence” Officer Wagner said.
+The second most important lesson I learned working in a jail was to always be on guard, and be ready to fight at any moment.
+Many prisoners would act very compliant during the booking process or while being transported, but then a moment later they were trying to take my head off.
+Like a water faucet I learned to turn on and shut off violence.

-Copyright Jim Wagner 2003 - 2018 All rights reserved.
+Copyright Jim Wagner 1980 - 2023 All rights reserved.